danakj/danakj.github.io/_posts/2023-08-29-push-back-unchecked.md

 ---
 # On push_back_unchecked: Performance with FromIterator and Collect

-A very nice blog post went by today titled
+A very nice blog post went by yesterday titled
 "[The Little Things: The Missing Performance in std::vector](https://codingnest.com/the-little-things-the-missing-performance-in-std-vector/)".

 You should read it, but in case you don't, the premise is that [`std::vector::push_back`](